Ridley’s Believe It Or Not August 5, 2020

-As always, I hope you enjoy today’s holidays and observances, a music link to Steve Winwood, factoids of interest for this day in history, the fact that you do not express pigsconce in your opinions and a relevant quote from Alan Greenspan on Reagan’s firing of the air traffic controllers for striking and failing to come back to work, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to Usher, the fact that you would enjoying the season if there was less pellating, and a failed prediction by columnist Dave Anderson on the Miracle on the Ice, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-4. Word of the Day—today’s word of the day is “pigsconce” which means a blockhead which describes to a tee the characteristics of most of the inhabitants of the Swamp.
+4. Word of the Day—today’s word of the day is “pellate” which means to divide which describes the political strategy of the Blues to a tee.

 On this day in: